 - Residents who want to connect to their life activities in a manner that reduces their carbon footprint

 - Discounted fares available through various pass programs

 - Operates 19 regular weekday routes, 8 Express routes, and 9 weekend routes, as well as 600-series school routes and other special services

 - Service frequency on most routes is between 30 and 90 minutes

 - County Connection ﬁxed-route service is fully accessible

 - January 1990 County Connection assumed responsibility for public paratransit service in central Contra Costa

-- Contract service for employees at Bishop Ranch Business Park in San Ramon, Chevron USA, Galaxy Office Park, Concord Airport Plaza, St. Mary’s College in Moraga, JFK University in Pleasant Hill, and the ITT Technical Institute in Concord.
+- Contract service for employees at Bishop Ranch Business Park in San Ramon, Galaxy Office Park, Concord Airport Plaza, and St. Mary’s College in Moraga.

 - Free Walnut Creek shuttle services connect residents to downtown shopping, medical services with business parks and BART

 - Ace Shuttle operates between central county park & ride lots and the Pleasanton ACE train station